ceremcem/softether-howto/README.md

 ### 2. Check the SoftEther VPN client installation:

-1. `./vpncmd`
-2. Select “3” to enter “Use of VPN Tools (certificate creation and Network Traffic Speed Test Tool)”.
-3. Type `Check`
-4. If all the checks are passed, you can go to the next step.
-5. Press “Ctrl” + “C” or “Ctrl” + “D” to exit.

-### 3. Set up SoftEther VPN client account

-Start configuration with:

 ```
-./vpncmd
+./vpncmd localhost /tools /cmd check
 ```

-1. Select “2.
-Management of VPN Client”.
-2. Do not enter any addresses at “Hostname of IP Address of Destination” and press “Enter” to connect to the localhost.

-    > If you have error:
-    > * Stop the VPN client with `sudo ./vpnclient stop`
-    > * Edit the configuration file (`vpn_client.config`) and set `bool AllowRemoteConfig true`.
-    > * Start the VPN client with `sudo ./vpnclient start`

-3. Create a virtual interface to connect to the VPN server.
-In the SoftEther VPN configuration type:

-       NicCreate vpn_se

-4. Create an account that will use this interface for the VPN connection.
-Run this command in the terminal:

-       AccountCreate hithere
+If all the checks are passed, you can go to the next step.

-5. Set up VPN account with your details.
+### 3. Set up SoftEther VPN client and account

-       “Destination Virtual Hub Name”: {Your hub name}
-       “Destination VPN server Host Name and Port Number”: {VPN IP address}:{SoftEther VPN Port}
-       “Connecting User Name”: {your VPN username}
-       “Used Virtual Network Adapter Name”: vpn_se

-    > If you get the “The command completed successfully.” message, it means that the account creation was successfully finished.
+> If you get "does not allow remote administration connections" error, see [this](https://github.com/SoftEtherVPN/SoftEtherVPN/issues/209#issuecomment-426397152)

+1. Create NIC:

+       ./vpncmd localhost /client /cmd NicCreate aaa_se

+     > You should be able to see a NIC created with name `vpn_aaa_se`:
+     > ```
+     > ifconfig vpn_aaa_se
+     > ```

+2. Create an account:

+       ./vpncmd localhost /client /cmd AccountCreate heyyou /SERVER:111.111.111.111:443 /HUB:VPN /USERNAME:myuser /NICNAME:vpn_aaa

-6. Set up a password:
+3. Set up a password for your account:

-       AccountPassword hithere

-     > and enter your VPN password for “Password” and “Confirm input”.

-7. At “Specify standard or radius:” type `radius`

-8. Exit
+       ./vpncmd localhost /client /cmd AccountPassword heyyou /PASSWORD:1234567* /TYPE:radius

 ## Connecting to VPN

-1. Type `./vpncmd` and connect to your account:
+1. Connect to VPN with your account:

-        AccountConnect cactusvpn
+        ./vpncmd localhost /client /cmd AccountConnect heyyou

 2. Test the connection to the VPN server:

-       AccountList
+        ./vpncmd localhost /client /cmd AccountList

-    > If you see `Status: Connected`, you can go to the next step.
+   If you see `Status: Connected`, you can go to the next step.

+### Set up the routing table

-3. Check if the IP forward is enabled on your system:
+1. Enable IP forward on your system:

-      cat /proc/sys/net/ipv4/ip_forward

-   > If you get “1” you can skip this step and go to the “Obtain an IP address from the VPN server” step.
-   > If not, type
-   > ```
-   > echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward
+        echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward
-   > ```

 4. Obtain an IP address from the VPN server:

-    1. See you have the `vpn_vpn_se` interface:
+    1. To get an IP address from the VPN server:

         ```
-      $ ifconfig
-      ...
-      vpn_vpn_se: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
-            inet6 fe80::5cb9:78ff:fe05:9832  prefixlen 64  scopeid 0x20<link>
-            ether 5e:b9:78:05:98:32  txqueuelen 1000  (Ethernet)
-            RX packets 98620  bytes 66064239 (63.0 MiB)
-            RX errors 0  dropped 0  overruns 0  frame 0
-            TX packets 57980  bytes 5530797 (5.2 MiB)
-            TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
+        sudo dhclient vpn_aaa_se
         ```

-    2. To get an IP address from the VPN server:

-        ```
-        sudo dhclient vpn_vpn_se
-        ```

-        > You should get an `ifconfig` output similar to this:
+        > You should get an output similar to this:
         > ```
-        > vpn_vpn_se: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
+        > $ ifconfig vpn_aaa_se | grep inet | grep netmask
-        >   inet 192.168.30.11  netmask 255.255.255.0  broadcast 192.168.30.255
+        > inet 192.168.30.10  netmask 255.255.255.0  broadcast 192.168.30.255
-        >   inet6 fe80::5cb9:78ff:fe05:9832  prefixlen 64  scopeid 0x20<link>
-        >   ether 5e:b9:78:05:98:32  txqueuelen 1000  (Ethernet)
-        >   RX packets 98620  bytes 66064239 (63.0 MiB)
-        >   RX errors 0  dropped 0  overruns 0  frame 0
-        >   TX packets 57980  bytes 5530797 (5.2 MiB)
-        >   TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
         > ```

-    3. Add a route to the VPN server’s IP address via your old default route.
-In my specific case:
+    2. Add a route to the VPN server’s IP address via your old default route:

         ```
-        sudo ip route add 93.115.92.240/32 via 192.168.0.1
+        sudo ip route add 111.111.111.111/32 via 192.168.1.1
         sudo route add default 192.168.30.1
         ```

-        Where:

-        * `93.115.92.240` is the `{VPN IP address}`
-        * `192.168.0.1` is the IP address of current gateway
-        * `192.168.30.1` is the IP of SoftEther VPN gateway address

-    4. Delete the old default route:
+    3. Delete the old default route:

-            sudo ip route del default via 192.168.0.1
+            sudo ip route del default via 192.168.1.1

-    5. Check your internet connection:
+    4. Check your internet connection:

-            ping 8.8.8.8 -c4
+            ping 8.8.8.8 -c10

-    6. Check your public IP (which should be the same as `{VPN IP address}`):
+    5. Check your public IP (which should be `111.111.111.111`):

             wget -qO- http://ipecho.net/plain ; echo